-To further beautify our worship space, floral designs are created for each church per requested dedications.
+To further beautify our worship space, floral designs are created for the church per requested dedications.
 Volunteers need no special skills, just the joy of arranging fresh, seasonal, plant material in whatever style the arranger chooses.
 For those new to flower arranging, an experienced arranger will help guide as needed.

 Historic Church and Church

 Preparation is done for each of the services: cloths are arranged, wine is poured, hosts are set out, candles are lit.
 Afterwards, everything is cleaned and stored for the next weeks' services.
 For new volunteers, instructions and mentoring are provided.

 GREETERS make a first and lasting impression on newcomers or anyone who appreciates a warm hello at St. Francis.
-The most important function is to be a point-of-contact by offering a greeting before the service, being a friendly person to chat with during coffee hour, and answering any questions.
+The most important function is to be a point-of-contact by offering a greeting as people enter the church, distributing bulletings, being a friendly person to chat with during coffee hour, and answering any questions.

 The centerpiece of worship services is the proclamation of the Biblical text, which provides the context for sermons.
 Lectors read the appointed first (Old Testament) and second (New Testament letters) lessons.

 Coffee hour at the Church is a welcome and welcoming tradition at St. Francis.
-It is held most Sundays after the 10 AM service.
+It is held on certain Sundays after the 10 AM service (see Services tab for Coffee Hour schedule).
 Hosted by rotating volunteer parishioners, it is a time to catch up with fellow parishioners and to meet newcomers while sharing snacks.

-To broader our perspective of the world, we regularly read books that lead to dynamic and thought-provoking discussions.
-Typically about 1 book per month, this is open to all interested people.
+To broaden our perspective of the world, we regularly read books that lead to dynamic and thought-provoking discussions.
+Typically about 1 book per month from September thru May with the exception of Advent and Lent which each have a single book for the season.
+This is open to all interested people.
 Click BOOKS button to see current schedule.
+Click email@example.com for more info.

 Landscaping is typically done on a monthly basis by various volunteers to maintain the grounds at both the Church and Historic Church.
 Seasonal chores are tackled: weeding, fertilizing, planting, pruning, and deadheading.